Chatlada-Nina/pizza-hemma/README.md

 ### User’s Goal

-Users want to explore and connect with the restaurant in their local area which is in Gothenburg in this website,They want to learn about the story and values behind Pizza Hemma, browse the menu to find their favorite pizza, check prices, or gather practical information like location and opening hours.
-Some users aim to order online, make a contact, or even share their own experiences on the reviews page and get some exclusive offering.
+Users want to explore and connect with the restaurant in their local area which is in Gothenburg.
+On this website,They want to learn about the story and values behind Pizza Hemma, browse the menu to find their favorite pizza, check prices, or gather practical information like location and opening hours.
+Some users aim to order online, make a contact, or even share their own experiences on the reviews page and get some exclusive offers.

 ### Owner’s Goal